c6-AhmadQadourah/Shoof/Readme.md

 ```

-3. Run application using git bash inside the  folder
+3. Run application using git bash inside the  folder OR write this command in the VScode Terminal

 ```
 npm start